-We are collaborating with Cole Matson (Baylor), Emily Bernhardt, and Curt Richardson (Duke) on a 5-year NSF study ($400,000 to BU) on effects of nanoparticles (NPs) on aquatic ecosystem structure and functioning using Duke's wetland mesocosm facility.
+We are collaborating with Cole Matson (Baylor) and Emily Bernhardt (Duke) on a 5-year NSF study on effects of nanoparticles (NPs) on aquatic ecosystem structure and functioning using Duke's wetland mesocosm facility.
 At Baylor, we are using the BEAR stream facility to contrast chronic vs pulse additions of NPs as well as a chronic dosing of titanium NPs in whole-effluent from the City of Waco's wastewater treatment plant.
 Our lab focuses on trophic transfer and biodistribution of nanoparticles in aquatic food webs.
 CEINT homepage

 Alder (a woody shrub) is able to fix atmospheric nitrogen.
-We believe it may help sustain productivity in small, salmon rearing streams on the Kenai Peninsula, Alaska.
-Unfortunately, many consider it a nuisance!
-Similarly, wetlands contribute dissolved organic matter that may fuel microbial production in streams.
+We have demonstrated that it fuels productivity in small, salmon rearing streams in Alaska.
+Unfortunately, many Alaskan private property owners consider it a nuisance!
+Similarly, wetlands contribute dissolved organic matter that also may increase microbial production in streams.
 In summer 2013, we performed whole stream nitrogen and organic carbon enrichments to link N and C to juvenile salmonid production, with surprisingly strong, positive responses from microbes to juvenile salmonids.
 Currently, we are studying the effects of headwaters on downstream ecosystems (at least through 2019).